Allan Ramsay (poet)

-Allan Ramsay (15 October 1686 – 7 January 1758) was a Scottish poet (or makar), playwright, publisher, librarian and impresario of early Enlightenment Edinburgh.
+Allan Ramsay (c.
+15 October 1684 – 7 January 1758) was a Scottish poet (or makar), playwright, publisher, librarian and impresario of early Enlightenment Edinburgh.
 Ramsay's influence extended to England, foreshadowing the reaction that followed the publication of Percy's Reliques.
-He was on close terms with the leading men of letters in Scotland and England.
-He corresponded with William Hamilton of Bangour, William Somervile, John Gay and Alexander Pope.
+He was on close terms with Britain's leading men of letters and corresponded with William Hamilton of Bangour, William Somervile, John Gay and Alexander Pope.

 He began writing poetry as a member of the Easy Club and in 1715 became Club Laureate.
 Ramsay published verses and turned bookseller in 1718, selling poetry collections like Wealth and the Woody, a satire on the South Sea Company.
 In 1720, he collected and published his poems, establishing a circulating library in 1726.
 Ramsay edited The Tea-Table Miscellany and The Ever Green and is considered as a pastoral writer and editor who revived interest in vernacular literature.

 Leigh Hunt sees Allan as a major contributor to the early naturalistic literary reaction of the 18th century.
 His The Gentle Shepherd, showed an appreciation of country life and anticipates the attitude of Romanticism with a neo-classical tradition.
 He is viewed as the connecting-link between the greater "Makars" of the 15th and 16th centuries and later Scottish writers like Robert Fergusson and Robert Burns.